drajer-health/uds-plus/input/pagecontent/spec.md

 This section identifies the different requirements for Data Submitter system supporting the Health Centers.

-* The Data Submitter SHALL support the scheduling of timers to kick off health center reporting based on HRSA Knowledge Artifact guidance.
+* The Data Submitter SHALL support the scheduling of timers to kick off health center reporting based on HRSA guidance.

 * The Data Submitter SHALL implement the client requirements per the Bulk Data Access IG to start the export of the data from the Data Source.